 Through multidisciplinary collaboration of several specialty services to diagnose and treat these challenging cases, our team is dedicated to restoring limb(s) and returning them to function.

 There are many conditions and problems that can put your limbs at risk such as infections, tumors and trauma.
-UCHealth University of Colorado Hospital’s Limb Restoration program is a one-stop destination — providing comprehensive services for patients.
+UCHealth University of Colorado Hospital’s Limb Restoration program is a one-stop destination that provides comprehensive services for patients.

 Our multidisciplinary Limb Restoration team meets every week to review and consult on all cases, ensuring collaboration on the best treatment plan for each individual.